thanos-io/thanos/docs/components/store.md

 ## Caching Bucket

 Thanos Store Gateway supports a "caching bucket" with chunks and metadata caching to speed up loading of chunks from TSDB blocks.
+To configure caching, one needs to use `--store.caching-bucket.config=<yaml content>` or `--store.caching-bucket.config-file=<file.yaml>`.

 Currently only memcached "backend" is supported:

 ```yaml
 backend: memcached